There are many ways to communicate within the UBC community – broadcast email is not always the appropriate option.

 Communicating with faculty and staff

-If you have a university-wide message tailored to faculty and staff, you may want to share it via the Working at UBC page on UBC.ca.
+If you have a university-wide message tailored to faculty and staff, you may want to share it via the Faculty & Staff page on UBC.ca.
 This page communicates:

 - Timely news and updates

 - Events (events inputted into the UBCevents calendar and tagged with ‘audience – faculty staff’ are showcased here)

 - Important resources and contacts

 You can submit content or story ideas to the Faculty & Staff page by completing this form.

 Each UBC Faculty and unit has its own communication channels – you may wish to connect with your respective communications and/or marketing team.